Mental Health Facilities Tippecanoe County, IN

 Valley Oaks Health Outpatient Service

-Valley Oaks Health Outpatient Service is a mental health facility in Tippecanoe County, IN, located at 610 Main Street, 47901.
+Valley Oaks Health Outpatient Service is one of mental health facilities in Tippecanoe County, Indiana, located at 610 Main Street, 47901 zip code.
 Valley Oaks Health Outpatient Service provides outpatient treatment.
-Valley Oaks Health Outpatient Service provides cognitive behavioral therapy, group therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
-Some other services available at Valley Oaks Health Outpatient Service include assertive community treatment and case management.
+Valley Oaks Health Outpatient Service provides couples/family therapy, group therapy and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
+Additional services provided at Valley Oaks Health Outpatient Service include assertive community treatment and case management.

 Learn More